-There is a very good Hotel here, "The British American," where Tourists staying on, will find every accommodation and comfort.
+There are two very good hotels here, the "British American" and "Harwood House," and tourists staying over will find every accommodation and comfort at either.

-[Before proceeding down the St. Lawrence we will retrace our steps and briefly notice the places on the American side of Lake Ontario.]
+TBefore proceeding down the St. Lawrence we will retrace our steps and briefly notice the places on the American side of Lake Ontario.